firesim/firesim/docs/FireSim-Basics.rst

   command is just like the ``vagrant`` and ``docker`` commands, but for FPGA simulators instead of VMs/containers.

 **Manager Instance**
-  This is the machine on AWS that you will
+  This is the AWS EC2 instance that you will
-  SSH-into.
-It only needs to be powerful enough to run Chisel builds/target software builds.
+  SSH-into and do work on.
+This is where you'll clone your copy of FireSim and use the FireSim Manager to deploy builds/simulations from.

 **Build Farm**
   These are instances that are elastically